akilli/cms/gui/rte/plugins/grid/README.md

 ## Note

-Currently only *figure*, *section* and [*block*](https://ckeditor.com/cke4/addon/block) elements are allowed as child elements.
-This artificial limitation will be removed in one of the next versions.
+This widget will only allow other widgets as child elements.
+The filtering now takes place on `downcast`.

 ## Demo